DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Whereas our implementation can be controlled at the algorithmic and structural level, compiler optimization are managed outside of our influence.
-The Arduino and Teensy platforms automatically sets compiler flags and optimization levels.
-Thus, applying aggressive settings for performance.
+The Arduino framework automatically sets compiler flags and optimization levels specifically chosen for the hardware -- for instance, specific flags are selected when compiling code for Teensy, applying aggressive settings for performance.
 However, we cannot determine exactly how these flags influence our iterations.
-This limitation makes it impossible to isolate the impact of compiler optimizations from the effects of our own code.
+Consequently, this makes it impossible to isolate the impact of compiler optimizations from the performance gains of our implementations.
 Therefore, any performance differences observed in our experiments are considered to stem solely from our implementation, as the compiler behavior remains opaque and unchangeable in this context.

 ## 6 RESULTS